Experimental Interaction Design

 Testing

-I provided people the prototype of this concept.
-I then asked them to have a scripted text conversation with me using these affordances.
-I would take on person A and they would be person B. We then acted this script through the text prototype, placing the bubbles were felt right/ embodied what they were thinking.
+I provided people with a prototype of this concept and asked them to have a scripted text conversation with me using these features.
+I played the role of person A, and they were person B.

-The gif displays how the conversation would normally look in text design, it is contrasted with how the same conversation changes with the prototype.
+On the left is how conversations would normally look in text design, and on the right is how the same conversation changes with the prototype.

 Metrics of success

-I was curious if the positioning was completely random/up to each person or if there was something meaningful about placing a bubble in a certain way.
+I was curious whether the positioning of the message bubbles was completely random or if there was something meaningful about placing a bubble in a certain way.

-What I found was there were clear patterns.
+What I found was that there were clear patterns.
+For example, everyone chose to make the words "Hate it" very large.

-The other example depicts a script in which the character was having a hard time with depression.
-Everyone displayed this kind of curvature in the positioning.
-The message “how u” is the closest to the center with the following pulling away.
-What was so interesting is that it is clear that when visualizing our thoughts- there is a lot more nuance in our emotions.
+In another example, the script depicted a character struggling with depression.
+Everyone displayed a kind of curvature in the positioning, with the message "how u" being closest to the center and the following messages pulling away.
+It was fascinating to see that when visualizing our thoughts, there is much more nuance in our emotions.

 02